After a much needed Hiatus, may I introduce the latest creation to the hand painted furniture collection.

 and Martha Stewart’s cookbook “One Pot” is a one stop book for easy and nutritious meals to feed the family.

 Last week I shared a sneak peek of a small furniture collection I was working on, using some wonderful vintage image transfers.
-This is the unveiling post for the Nursery Collection, with a tutorial on how to transfer images onto painted furniture using the Omni Gel technique.
+This is the unveiling post for the Nursery Collection, with a tutorial on how to transfer images to wood painted furniture using the Omni Gel technique.
 Here is The debut.

 Hello Friends, first off you may have been wondering where I have been all Summer.